brickadia-community/omegga/docs/config.md

   plugins: true # let plugins register their own metrics
 ```

-The [metrics](metrics.md) section is documented in full on its own page.
+The [metrics](metrics.md) section is documented in full on its own page, and
+[Running a server](running.md#log-files) covers what ends up in the log files.